dagistankaradeniz/springbootsslhttps/README.md

 ## Run Project
 Run project and try to reach http://localhost:8080/hello

 > You will see the page is redirecting to https (https://localhost:8443/hello) and also you will be informed for unauthorized certificate.
-> If you pay for an authorized one, you will not see and warning/inform etc.
+> If you pay for an authorized one, you will not see any warning/inform etc.

 That easy :+1: Good luck